faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 We use the tvOS\index{tvOS} example app `icdab_cycle` to show a retain cycle found by Memgraph.  @icdabgithub

-Having set the Schema settings for Malloc Stack, we then launch the app and then press the Memgraph Button, shown below:
+Having set the Scheme settings for Malloc Stack, we then launch the app and then press the Memgraph Button, shown below:

 ![](screenshots/memgraphbutton.png)